 Many millions of people living outside of Eastern Europe are of Eastern European descent.
 However, many of these people do not know that they have a connection to this region.

 While I was growing up, I had a vague idea that my mother’s family had some Eastern European heritage, but I didn’t know much about it.
-In addition, I had no idea that my father had a connection to this region, too.
+At the time, I had no idea that my father had a connection to this region, too.

 Once I began to explore my family tree a bit, I realized that I am of Eastern European descent.
 This inspired me to learn about the region, including the languages, cultures, and food, where my ancestors were from.